viur-framework/viur-docs/source/training.rst

       name = stringBone(descr="Name", required=True, indexed=True)
       age = numericBone(descr="Age", indexed=True)

 A query can be created from a skeleton using the :meth:`~server.skeleton.Skeleton.all` function.
 This default query is a selection of all entities of the given skeleton.
 To granulate the result of this default query, the function :meth:`~server.db.Query.filter` is used.
 It provides ways to also filter not on equality, but also on greater or lower conditions.
-The function :meth:`~server.db.Query.order` allows to add an order to the result.

 .. code-block:: python

 	# create the query
 	query = personSkel().all()
 	query.filter("age >", 30)
-	query.order("name")

 	# how many result are expected?
 	logging.info("%d entities in query" % query.count())